-For the public toilet in question, what is known about reported crime incidents (police data?) and fear of crime data specific to the location.
+For the public toilet in question, ask what is known about reported crime incidents (police data?) and fear of crime data specific to the location.

-In the case of designing an new facility the challenge is identifying useful, reliable and relevant crime risk and fear of crime data from suitably equivalent locations.
+In the case of designing an new public toilet facility the challenge is identifying useful, reliable and relevant crime risk and fear of crime data from suitably equivalent locations.
 A particular concern is identifying relevant geographic juxtaposition/environmental data about nearby crime attractors.

 Identify criminogenic risk factors

 In addition to identifying relevant crime data, it can be helpful to identify the criminogenic risk factors that are the causal basis for crimes happening at this location.